jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 a deep web
 automotive
 forum
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 99
 Marketplaces
 Dark web marketplaces are commercial websites that require specialized browsers, like Tor or I2P, and registration to access.
-They function primarily as black marketsbrokering transactions involving drugs, weapons, cyber\- arms, stolen data, forged documents, and other illicit goods.220 Some automotive\-related dark web marketplace listings offer vehicle\-related products and services like forged documents, and user credentials for automotive applications and smart mobility services (e.g OEM connected car services, shared mobility services).
+They function primarily as black markets—brokering transactions involving drugs, weapons, cyber\- arms, stolen data, forged documents, and other illicit goods.220 Some automotive\-related dark web marketplace listings offer vehicle\-related “products” and services like forged documents, and user credentials for automotive applications and smart mobility services (e.g., OEM connected car services, shared mobility services).
 There are many automotive\-related discussions and offerings in deep and dark web marketplaces: